- Human Services

 •LOCAL INTERAGENCY COORDINATING COUNCIL (LICC)

 Families, community persons, and service providers are invited to join the Local Interagency Coordinating Council (LICC) which addresses Early Intervention Services and supports in Luzerne and Wyoming Counties in Pennsylvania.
-For more information, phone Marilee McDonough, Early Intervention Program Specialist at 570-831-7281.
+For more information, phone Ashley Williams, Early Intervention Program Specialist at 570-831-7281.

 About Babies and Children (ABC) Local Interagency Coordinating Council (LICC)